awsdocs/aws-ruby-developer-guide/doc_source/iam-recipes.rst

 .. _aws-ruby-sdk-iam-recipe-add-user:

-Adding a new User
+Adding a New User
 =================

-The following example creates the IAM user :code:`my_groovy_user` in the region :code:`us-west-2` with the password :code:`REPLACE_ME`, and displays the user's account ID.
+The following example creates the IAM user :code:`my_groovy_user` in the :code:`us-west-2` region with the password :code:`REPLACE_ME`, and displays the user's account ID.
 If a user with that name already exists, it displays a message and does not create a new user.

 .. literalinclude:: ../build_dependencies/1/ruby/example_code/iam/iam-ruby-example-add-new-user.rb